memfault/interrupt/_posts/2023-05-17-emulating-raspberry-pi-in-qemu.md

 ## Getting the Raspberry Pi image

 You can find all available Raspberry Pi images on [https://www.raspberrypi.com/software/operating-systems/](https://www.raspberrypi.com/software/operating-systems/).
-Today we will be using the lastest 64-bit image as of the time of writing, which is [Raspberry Pi OS with desktop released on May 3rd 2023](https://downloads.raspberrypi.org/raspios_arm64/images/raspios_arm64-2023-05-03/2023-05-03-raspios-bullseye-arm64.img.xz).
+Today we will be using the latest 64-bit image as of the time of writing, which is [Raspberry Pi OS with desktop released on May 3rd 2023](https://downloads.raspberrypi.org/raspios_arm64/images/raspios_arm64-2023-05-03/2023-05-03-raspios-bullseye-arm64.img.xz).

 Let's get that image first and unpack it:
 ```bash